 Nurses now play pivotal roles in preserving evidence to solve crimes.
 If you are considering a well-paid position in forensic nursing, you'll need to know about maintaining evidence and dealing with trauma.

-That said, this book doesn't go too far into details, but it does provide some interesting commentary.
+That said, Forensic Nurse doesn't go too far into details, but it does provide some interesting commentary.

 17. Emergency 24/7: Nurses of the Emergency Room by Echo Heron

-In this book, Echo Heron chronicles the stories of nurses who work in emergency rooms.
+In Emergency 24/7, Echo Heron chronicles the stories of nurses who work in emergency rooms.
 Inside, interviews and stories will make you laugh and break your heart.

 There’s a particularly compelling, if not heart-wrenching, series of interviews about 9/11, too.
 If you want to know what being a nurse in the emergency room is really like, this book doesn’t sugarcoat it.